DUFF13/TicTacToe/README.md

 - 1 human vs 1 AI vs 1 human

 TO PLAY :
-- Execute the main file to play in the terminal
+- Execute the main file to play in the terminal (finished), use it to try everything
-- Execute the main_ig file to play with graphics mode (tkinter)
+- Execute the main_ig file to play with graphics mode (tkinter but not finished)

 ALGORITHM :
 (all algorithm are in tic_tac_toe file)